Iberojet Flight Delay and Cancellation Compensation

 Iberojet Flight Cancellation Compensation

-The European Union has regulations to protect you if your flight gets cancelled.
-Here’s the important information:
+The European Union has regulations to assist you in case of flight cancellation.
+Here’s what you should know:

-If your flight is cancelled within two weeks of you’re supposed to leave, you might get compensation as much as €600.
-But there’s a catch – the airline can avoid paying if they offer you an alternative flight that doesn’t mess up your plans too much.
+If your flight gets cancelled within two weeks of your scheduled departure, you might get compensation up to €600.
+However, there’s a condition – the airline doesn’t have to pay if they can get you on another flight that aligns closely with your original schedule.

 Advance NoticeRe-routing Requirements